Little Boots Rodeo April 15, 2023! Our 25th anniversary!

 No changes or additions once final registration closes.

 QueeN & Princess Pageant

-- For complete information regarding the Queen and Princess Pageant click here.
+For complete information regarding the Queen and Princess Pageant that includes apparel requirements and senior girls riding pattern click here.

 - Pageant held at rodeo arena Friday evening before rodeo day.

 - Queen and princess pageant winners will be announced after the grand entry.

 - No pageant contestants will be allowed to ride in the grand entry.

 - Queen riding pattern can be found here.

 - Click here to see previous year’s winners and more info on contest/attire.